mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 -> **NOTE:** Prior to setting these options please ensure you read https://docs.atlas.mongodb.com/cluster-config/additional-options/.

--> **NOTE:** This argument has been changed to type list make sure you have the proper syntax.
-The list can have only one  item maximum.
+-> **NOTE:** This argument's syntax has been changed as of version 0.6.0.
+Make sure you have the new syntax in your configuration as shown below (remove the previously required = sign).

 Include **desired options** within advanced_configuration: